chhylp123/hifiasm/README.md

 moment.
 Also, contigs from different parental chromosomes are randomly mixed as it is just not possible to phase across chromosomes with Hi-C.

+Hifiasm does not perform scaffolding for now.
+You need to run a standalone scaffolder such as SALSA or 3D-DNA to scaffold phased haplotigs.

 ### <a name="trio"></a>Trio binning

 When parental short reads are available, hifiasm can also generate a pair of